• AddThis Social Bookmark Button

 Once the major placement is complete, about the only thing that might need done during the course of use is to toe them in slightly.
 Basically, to create a place in the room that sounds the best, you might decide that you wish to slightly turn the speakers towards your listening position to enhance your listening experience.
 However, only time and your own preference will tell if this is right for you and your environment.

-Final Take - Once everything was finally set up in my listening/viewing room (sounds impressive, doesn't it?), I got down to work, or play, depending how you look at it.
+Once everything was finally set up in my listening/viewing room (sounds impressive, doesn't it?), I got down to work, or play, depending how you look at it.
 First, I needed to break them in, to get them to settle down after they were uncrated.
 After about 100 hours of playing music through them, they lost their edge and I was able to begin evaluating and enjoying them.

 At this point, I put in one of my favourite musical discs, Aimee Mann's Lost In Space on the Mobile Fidelity record label.
 A female vocalist is one of the hardest things for a speaker to reproduce.
 However, while these speakers didn't do the most amazing job I have ever heard, given their price and their inherent features, they did far better than anything I have heard to date.

 I will admit that with the ability to bi-wire the surround speakers, I had the urge to see just how well the surround channels would work and what a difference it would make.
-Using my Emma Shapplin's Etternia DVD-A on DTS record label, I can tell you that in my system the difference between bi-wiring and not was not huge, but definitely notable.
+Using my Emma Shapplin's Etternia DVD-Audio on DTS record label, I can tell you that in my system the difference between bi-wiring and not was not huge, but definitely notable.
 More importantly, the surround speakers did an impressive job reproducing the sometimes difficult music the disc contains.
 In fact, they did a better job than some speakers costing quite a bit more.

 Last, but certainly not least, I put in the Superbit version of Heavy Metal 2000.
 Okay I totally admit, it isn't one of the most impressive movies I have ever seen, but the music is pretty good and the surround effects are one way of showing off a system.
 The bottom line is that the entire Evidence series speaker system came together admirably.
 The system sounded great and the floor standing speakers, center channel and surround speakers worked together to create an impressive experience.
 A subwoofer is needed because the speakers don't pack enough bottom-end punch for home theater on their own.